 After the Quote

 Once you give them the quote, ask them when you should follow up with them.
 Your customer wants to see that you’re serious about working with them.
 They might wait for you to contact them just to see if you’re serious.
-If they don’t give you convenient time to contact them, send a note in 5 to 7 days.
+If they don’t give you a convenient time to contact them, send a note in five to seven days.

 RELATED: How to Handle Price Objections

 Don’t see a quote as just a quote.
 Use it as a way to take your potential customer through a model experience they’ll have with you if they purchase from or contract you.
 If you see the process just like a transaction, you’ll land more customers.
 It’s not just about price; it’s about their total experience.